Updated: December 12, 2024

 • Overlooking local regulations or tax laws may lead to fines or unexpected financial obligations.

-• Investing in a location that does not meet your lifestyle needs or bring you the return on investment you hope for can easily be remedied through research and speaking with experienced professionals.
+• Investing in a location that does not meet your lifestyle needs or that does not bring you the return on investment you hope for can easily be remedied through research and speaking with experienced professionals.

 • Unforeseen issues, such as zoning changes or environmental concerns, can affect the property’s value or intended use.